LittleKingsguard/Eternity-Core/NarrativeLevel/Acts/Priority.md

 A character cannot start more than one Scene on the same Priority count.
 If more than one character has the same Priority, the players may choose their order.

 If a character Joins a Scene during a higher Priority count than their own, they lose Agency equal to the difference.
+They may spend additional SP to reduce this penalty by 2 Agency per SP spent.

 Design notes:
 Priority is mechanically identical to Initiative, only differing in that it exists in the Narrative level.